ampproject/amp-github-apps/bundle-size/README.md

 2. `npm install`
 3. Run a local instance of PostgreSQL, or use the [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy)
+   * While other database engines might work, we have only tested this on pg
 4. Start a new [Smee channel](https://smee.io/).
 This can be used to proxy GitHub webhooks to your local machine
 5. Create a new [GitHub App](https://github.com/settings/apps/new):